Jung District, Seoul: Tourism

 Jung-Gu contains numerous popular tourist spots, both modern historical & modern.
 These include Deoksugung, Cheonggyecheon, Seoul Plaza, Namsan Tower, Dongdaemun Design Plaza, the Myeongdong Cathedral, the Bank of Korea Museum and the popular shopping district of Myeongdong.
 To support tourists visiting the district there are tour buses which operate from Sejong-daero and the Seoul Metropolitan Government provide tourist support services.

 Jung District also hosts several major duty free stores, including Shilla, Shinsegae & Lotte.
 These, along with Myeongdong, constitute the busiest tourist shopping area in the city.

 One of the most recent tourist developments in the district in Seoullo 7017.
 The development, also known as the Seoul Skygarden or Skypark, is an elevated, linear park built atop a former highway overpass connecting the western and eastern sides of Seoul Station.
 The development was modeled on the High Line in New York City.

-Foreign operations

 Air France operates a ticketing office on the 11th floor of the Korean Air Building in Jung District.
 Air China has an office on the 1st and 2nd floors of the Hansuang Building in Seosomun-dong in Jung District.
 All Nippon Airways operates the Seoul Office in Room 1501 on the 15th floor of the Center Building in Sogong-dong, Jung District.
 Hainan Airlines operates its South Korea office in Suite 1501 of the Samyoung Building in Sogong-dong.
 MIAT Mongolian Airlines has its Seoul Branch Office in the Soonhwa Building in Sunhwa-dong.